 To complicate matters further, the claimed capacity is often based on conditions you’re unlikely to actually have in your home.
 For refrigerant dehumidifiers, manufacturers frequently base their claims on 30ºC and 80% relative humidity (ie tropical rainforest conditions).
 That’s because the higher the temperature and the higher the humidity level, the more effectively a refrigerant dehumidifier will work.

 So, if a dehumidifier has a capacity of 20 litres, this doesn’t mean it will extract 20 litres of water a day from your home.

 But, you can use capacity as a rough guide.
-The higher the capacity, the larger the home it’s designed to be suitable for.
+The higher the capacity, the more water it will collect.
 If your home is large, and there are plenty of you having showers, boiling the kettle and so forth, you’ll need a model with a larger capacity (18 or 20 litres).
-Whereas if your living space is only tiny, a 10 litre model might do – a large one would be too noisy and take up more floor space than you’d want to relinquish.
+Whereas if your living space is only tiny, and you live alone, a 10 litre model might do – a large one would be too noisy and take up more floor space than you’d want to relinquish.